 - NIE certificates for the Directors

-- a power of attorney if we are acting on behalf of you
+- Power of Attorney if we are acting on your behalf

 Articles of Association

 - The name of your company.

 - Incorporation formalised through a public deed and its subsequent registration in the Mercantile Registry.

 - The type of company, Sociedad Limitada or the abbreviation S.L.